Dana Carlisle Kletchka

 - Contemporary art

-Dana’s teaching experience includes undergraduate and graduate-level courses in art museum education history theory and practice; contemporary museology; arts management and social media; contemporary women artists;, and professional development for PreK-12 teachers.
-Her professional service includes serving on the editorial board of Art Education Journal and the Journal of Cultural Research in Art Education and working as the Museum Division Representative on the National Art Education Association’s Research Commission.
+Her teaching experience includes undergraduate and graduate-level courses in art museum education history theory and practice; contemporary museology; arts management and social media; histories of art education and arts policy; and contemporary art and artists; in addition to facilitating professional development for PreK-12 teachers.
+Professional service includes serving on the editorial boards of Art Education Journal, Journal of Cultural Research in Art Education, and Visual Arts Research and working as the Museum Division Commissioner on the National Art Education Association’s Research Commission.

 Dana earned Bachelor of Arts degrees in English and Art History (1995) and an M.A. in art education (1998) from the University of Kansas and a Ph.D. in art education from The Pennsylvania State University in 2010.